 Your investment includes a direct contribution to the Aboriginal women and knowledge keepers that will be sharing their time with us throughout the retreat.

 To secure your space, we kindly request a $497 deposit.
 Once your deposit has been received, you will be contacted with options to pay the remaining amount.
 The remaining amount can be paid in full or via payment plan.
-To access the Early Bird price, deposits must be received before the 1st of February 2020.
+To access the Early Bird price, deposits must be received before the 1st March 2021.

 Three delicious meals each full day, plus organic teas, coffee & cacao

 Entry fess & guided visit to Mirima National Park (aka the mini Bungle Bungles)

 Welcome to Country ceremony with the respective Traditional Custodians

 Wildcraft Weaving Workshop with local Aboriginal artisans and desert weavers, including all materials

 Cultural Kinship and Connection workshop with Edna O’Malley, a Miriwoong Elder & Traditional Custodian for the Molly Springs Community

 Traditional Boab Carving & Bush medicine Workshop at Molly Springs Aboriginal Community